What Is Vacant Home Insurance?

 Vacant homes, on the other hand, have been completely stripped of furniture, appliances, and personal belongings.
 There are no signs of active habitation.
 This is the scenario that triggers a standard policy's vacancy exclusion and the need for a dedicated vacant home policy.

 To qualify as "unoccupied" rather than "vacant" in the eyes of most insurers, a home typically needs a functional refrigerator, microwave, basic furniture, cooking utensils, and operating utilities.
-If your home meets this bar, you may be able to stay on a standard policy longer — or simply add an unoccupied endorsement.
+If your home meets this bar, you may be able to stay on a standard policy longer, or simply add an unoccupied endorsement.
+For vacation properties and snowbird situations specifically, seasonal home insurance is often the better fit.

 When Do You Need Vacant Home Insurance?